stepbrobd/dotfiles/readme.md

 ## License

-This repository content excluding all submodules is licensed under the [WTFPL License](LICENSE.md), third-party code are subject to their original license.
+This repository content excluding all submodules is licensed under the [MIT License](license.md), third-party code are subject to their original license.